Russian Hacking Group Evil Corp. Charged By Federal Prosecutors In Alleged Bank Fraud

 "It's simply inconceivable that an organization like this can steal that amount of money from that money places using a distributive malware like Dridex without the Russian government being well-aware of those activities," a senior Treasury officials said.

-Treasury Secretary Steven Mnuchin called the group "one of the world's most prolific cybercriminal organizations" in what he called a "money mule" cybercrime.
+Treasury Secretary Steven Mnuchin described the group as "one of the world's most prolific cybercriminal organizations.

 He continued: "Our goal is to shut down Evil Corp, deter the distribution of Dridex, target the 'money mule 'network used to transfer stolen funds, and ultimately to protect our citizens from the group's criminal activities."